Dangers Lurking Behind Unknown USB Devices

 Use a firewall, anti-spyware or anti-virus software to make your device less vulnerable to attacks.
 Also, ensure the software on your device is updated since attackers use the cracks in out of date software to attack.

 Use multiple layers of protection because USB devices have the ability to bypass your standard firewall.
 So, it’s vital to invest in a reliable backup system beside strong anti-virus software to protect your business.
+These safety rules must also be a part of employee workplace guidelines, so that they do not infect the organisation systems unknowingly.
+To know more about how to protect your business from cyberattacks or for a complete defence software for your business, contact us or email at firstname.lastname@example.org.
+Our Cybersecurity experts in Perth are 24/7 available to assist you.

 Malware – a collective name for malicious software intentionally created to cause damage to computers, networks and users.
 Common types of malware include viruses, ransomware, spyware, adware and trojans.